Aldo2303/holbertonschool-shell/permissions/README.md

-Write a script that changes the group owner to school for the file hello
+Changes the owner to vicent and the group owner to staff for all file

-The file hello will be in the working directory